-MIT's computing environment supports a rich array of technologies and information resources for academic, research, and administrative use.
-The Information Services and Technology (IS&T) department supports "universal" services and facilities for everyone, including MITnet (the campus network), the Athena Computing Environment (centrally provided hardware and software resources), the on-campus telephone system, co-location services for high-performance research computers, and a variety of support services.
+MIT's computing environment consists of a rich array of technologies and information resources for academic, research, and administrative use.
+MIT Information Services and Technology (IS&T) provides services and facilities available to every member of the MIT community, including MITnet (the campus network), the Athena Computing Environment (centrally provided hardware and software resources), the on-campus telephone system, co-location services for high-performance research computers, centrally licensed and downloadable software, and a variety of support services.

-The Athena Computing Environment is MIT's academic computing environment, which powers computing clusters (labs), private workstations, remote-access servers, and personal machines throughout campus.
-Athena provides a vast collection of third-party software, including popular packages such as MATLAB, Maple, and Mathematica, and provides easy access to the AFS file system for personal and group file storage.
+The Athena Computing Environment is MIT's academic computing environment, which powers computer labs (“the clusters”), private workstations in labs and departments, remote-access servers, and personal machines throughout campus.
+Athena is based on the Linux operating system and provides a large collection of third-party software, including popular scientific and engineering software such as MATLAB, Maple, and Mathematica.

 For more information on IS&T and computing at MIT, visit http://ist.mit.edu/.
-For details on getting started with IT as a student, visit http://ist.mit.edu/start/students/, which presents an overview of MIT's student computing environment, with links to further details, including recommendations for systems.
+For details on getting started with IT as a student, visit http://ist.mit.edu/students/, which presents an overview of MIT's student computing environment, details on available services, computer recommendations, and software downloads.